 Python is one of the most popular programming languages in the world.
-It is extremely powerful, has easy syntax and lots of cool libraries that you can use for various tasks.
+It is extremely powerful, has easy syntax and plenty of useful libraries that you can use to build projects.

 In this step-by-step guide, you’ll learn everything you need to know about the basics of running Python scripts.
-We'll discuss how the techniques used for running scripts differs based on the kind of environment, your operating system, and even your skills as a developer.
+We'll cover how the techniques used for running scripts differs based on your environment, your operating system, and even your skills as a developer.

 Table of Contents

 You can skip to a specific section of this Python tutorial using the table of contents below:

 - What’s the Role of a Python Interpreter?